ldoguin/spring-data-couchbase-example/README.md

 Add a service to manage twitter update, test it and introduce custom query and stale option

 ## Step 5 Query for time series

+play with Repository

+## Step 6 Expose the repository

+Expose the repository with the rest annotation